 If you're looking for a little relaxation and invigoration, there are plenty of luxury options outside the city with all the outdoor activities and spa treatments you could possibly want.
-Loews Lake Las Vegas Spa Resort is an outdoors lovers dream, featuring two different golf clubs as well as activities on Lake Las Vegas and Lake Mead.
+The Westin Lake Las Vegas Resort & Spa is an outdoors lovers dream, featuring a championship golf course as well as activities on Lake Las Vegas and Lake Mead.
 The Montelago Village Resort is a Mediterranean village in the mountains of Nevada.
-The Ritz-Carlton, Lake Las Vegas offers guests an array of aquatic activites while J.W.
-Marriott Las Vegas is a golf paradise, with eight different golf courses.
+The J.W.
+Marriott Las Vegas is a golf paradise, with superior golf facilities.
 Finally, the Green Valley Ranch Resort Spa & Casino offers everything you would expect from any of the hotels on the Strip, minus the crowds and chaos.

 Even though there seems to be an endless supply of rooms, conventions and special events fill them up fast.
-If you're planning on attending a popular event reserve a year in advance to be safe.
+If you're planning on attending a popular event, reserve several months in advance to be safe.
 Room rates can fluctuate drastically, so if you're on a budget, planning ahead is highly recommended.
 Even the luxury resorts offer very reasonable prices at various times of the year.

 From its earliest beginnings, Las Vegas has catered to the traveler.
 A nomadic tribe of Indians called the Paiutes settled the area around the turn of the last millennium and occupied most of the area from Mt.
 Charleston to the Colorado River.
 Several traders and explorers including Jedediah Smith in 1826 and John C. Fremont in 1844 traveled through the area and made contact with the Paiutes.
 By 1851, Mormon president, Brigham Young, in his endeavor to create the State of Deseret stretching from Salt Lake City to Los Angeles, made Las Vegas one of his important stopovers.
 To this end, he sent missionaries to colonize the region and convert the Paiute.
 The location they selected to establish their fort was on a promontory overlooking the Las Vegas Valley, which is now the corner of Las Vegas Boulevard and Washington.
 The Old Mormon Fort still has remnants of its original building.
 Eventually the settlement disbanded and most of the Mormon settlers returned to Utah.